INCATools/odk-robot-plugin/README.md

 The following commands are provided by the plugin:

 * `odk:subset`: to create ontology subsets;
-* `odk:validate`: to validate an ontology against an upper-level ontology;
+* `odk:check-align`: to check the alignment of an ontology against an upper-level ontology and/or arbitrary root terms;
 * `odk:normalize`: to “normalise” an ontology.

 Building